deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 We collectively specified and implemented a new webxdc notification mechanism so that apps like [Chess](https://webxdc.org/apps/#arcanecircle-chess) can cause a system-level notification between app users aka "it's your turn", and the calendar can notify about "your chat partner added a new meeting date".
-Webxdc apps re-use the existing push notification machinery of their host messengers without having to scream at Google or Apple compliance buereaucracy.
+Webxdc app developers re-use the existing push notification machinery of their host messengers without having to scream at Google or Apple compliance buereaucracy themselves.
 For webxdc apps to "notify" users they need to specify a list of *identities* when [sending application updates](https://webxdc.org/docs/spec/sendUpdate.html).
 The [`webxdc.selfAddr` spec](https://webxdc.org/docs/spec/selfAddr_and_selfName.html#selfaddr)